alexgian/guile-scmutils/README.md

 ```Scheme
 (add-to-load-path "/path/to/guile-scmutils")
 ```
+You might want to add the line above to your `.guile` file.
 After this has been done, the `scmutils` module can be loaded by running
 ```Scheme
 (use-modules (scmutils))
 ```